truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/_index.md

 While TrueCommand allows users to manage all of their systems on a single dashboard, it also lets users view single systems at a time.

-To manage a single system, click on the system's name in its card or click on the dashboard drop-down menu, and hover over **Ungrouped** to see the systems list.
+To manage a single system, click on the system name in its card or click on the dashboard drop-down menu, and hover over **Ungrouped** to see the systems list.
 Select the system you want to manage.

 ![TrueCommandSelectSingleSystem](/images/TrueCommand/2.1/DashboardSelectSingleSystem.png "Select Single System")